smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 Widgets created should be stored in a list of available widgets by the HMI.
 This list should use the app icon and the window name when showing the list to a user.
 The HMI level of these widgets is `HMI_NONE` and they are not visible on the HMI.
 A user can select or deselect widgets from this list to be added to the HMI.
 This means they can be added to a widget area or to a specific widget slot (depends on HMI implementation).
 The HMI will notify Core about widgets that are select to be part of the HMI using `OnAppActivated` with the widget's window ID.

 Widgets that are part of the HMI are not necessarily visible to the user.
 The display of the infotainment system can present content other than widgets.
 While a widget is added to the HMI but not visible it should be in `HMI_BACKGROUND`.
 If a widget becomes visible on the HMI, the HMI should send `OnAppActivated` with the widget's window ID to move the widget to `HMI_FULL`.
 There could be multiple widgets presented at the same time (from one app or from multiple), which means multiple widgets can be in `HMI_FULL`.
-Widgets that become invisible on the HMI should be deactivated by the HMI using `OnAppDeactivated` to transit them from `HMI_FULL` to `HMI_BACKGROUD`.
+Widgets that become invisible on the HMI should be deactivated by the HMI using `OnAppDeactivated` to transition them from `HMI_FULL` to `HMI_BACKGROUND`.

 With above HMI change the HMI level transitions for main windows and widget windows can be manipulated separately and individually.
 See the chart below for clarity.